applied-cyber/ac-web/content/competitions/cyber-defense/_index.md

 Each team is given the same initial configuration, which typically includes an even mix of Linux and Windows machines.
 In addition to securing the initial network, competitors complete tasks such as setting up new services, performing vulnerability assessment, or providing documentation of company security policies.

-Applied Cyber competes in the [Western Region](https://wrccdc.org) for CCDC, which organizes Invitational events in November and December, Qualifiers in February, and Regional Finals held in Anaheim in March or April.
+Applied Cyber competes in the [Western Region](https://wrccdc.org) for CCDC, which organizes Invitational events from November through January, Qualifiers in February, and Regional Finals held in Anaheim in March or April.
 The top team from the Western Regional Finals advances to the National Finals, held in Texas in late April.

 ## Who can participate?